MileHacker Logo

 Stay Connected

 • China Mobile, China Unicom, China Telecom are major providers with wide coverage.
 Purchase a local SIM card at official stores (passport needed).
-This provides a Chinese phone number and data, serving local apps.
+This offers a Chinese phone number and data, serving local apps.
 Consider an ESIM from Airalo for convenient internet connectivity.

 • A VPN is necessary for accessing many international websites and apps blocked by China's "Great Firewall" (Google, Facebook, WhatsApp).
 Install and set up a Reliable VPN service Before arriving within China.